An unusual family of supersingular curves of genus five in characteristic two: Introduction

 \section{Introduction}

 An elliptic curve $E$ defined over a field $k$ of positive characteristic $p > 0$ is supersingular if $\#E[p](\overline{k}) = 1$; that is, if the neutral element is the only $p$-torsion point of $E$.
-A smooth curve $C$ of genus $g$ over $k$ is supersingular if there exists an isogeny $\cJ_C \to E^g$ defined over~$\overline{k}$, where $\cJ_C$ is the Jacobian of $C$ and $E$ is any supersingular elliptic curve over $\overline{k}$.
-A famous result of van der Geer and van der Vlugt (\cite[Theorem 2.1]{vdgvdv}) shows that for every~$g \geq 1$, there exists a smooth supersingular curve $C_{GV, g}$ of genus $g$ defined over~$k = \Fbar_2$.
+By \cite{deuring}, there are only finitely many isomorphism classes of supersingular elliptic curves over $k = \Fbar_p$.
+In particular, up to isomorphism, there is a unique supersingular elliptic curve over $\Fbar_2$, for example, $E: y^2 + y = x^3$.
+A smooth curve $C$ of genus $g\geq 2$ over $k$ is supersingular if there exists an isogeny $\cJ_C \to E^g$ defined over~$\overline{k}$, where $\cJ_C$ is the Jacobian of $C$ and $E$ is any supersingular elliptic curve over $\overline{k}$.
+A famous result of van der Geer and van der Vlugt (\cite[Theorem 2.1]{vdgvdv}) shows that for every~$g \geq 2$, there exists a smooth supersingular curve $C_{GV, g}$ of genus $g$ defined over~$k = \Fbar_2$.

 In this article, we study the locus $\cM_g^{\ss}$ of supersingular curves in the moduli space $\cM_g$ of smooth genus-$g$ curves over $k$ in the case $g = 5$ and $k = \Fbar_2$.
+The cases $g \leq 4$ have already been discussed in the literature.
+For $g = 2$, it follows from \cite[Section 2]{igusa} that $\cM_2^{\ss}$ is irreducible of dimension $1$ over $\Fbar_2$.
+For $g = 3$, it was shown in \cite[Theorem 1.12, Theorem 5.6]{oort_hess} that $\cM_3^{\ss}$ is pure of dimension $2$ and that there are no smooth hyperelliptic supersingular curves of genus $3$ over $\Fbar_2$.
 For $g = 4$, it was shown in \cite[Theorem 3.4]{dra2} that $\cM_4^{\ss}$ is pure of dimension $3$ over $\Fbar_2$.

 Before presenting our results, we summarize a few properties relevant for our discussion: \begin{itemize} \item In \cite[Proposition~4.4]{vdgvdv} a positive-dimensional family $\mathcal{F}_{GV, g}$ of supersingular curves $C_{GV, g}$ over~$\Fbar_2$ for any $g > 1$ was constructed. \emph{In particular, $\dim \mathcal{F}_{GV, 5} = 2$.}